Cost of LivingUpdated May 2026

 Stable

-Reviewed by Marcus Rivera, Urban Economics Researcher|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Marcus Rivera, Urban Economics Researcher|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in South Bend
+Average Cost of Living in South Bend

-If you're comparing cost of living costs across cities, South Bend is genuinely affordable here — about 45% below what most Americans pay.
+If you're comparing cost of living across cities, South Bend is genuinely affordable here — about 18% below what most Americans pay.
 That positions this IN smaller city as one of the more affordable options nationally.
 The local economy — a small-city economy where word-of-mouth and repeat business keep service costs honest — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Typical Cost Range in South Bend

--45% vs national average
+-18% vs national average

 LowNational avg: $4,000High